Cities

 Moreover, e-scooters also offer a flexible mode of transportation after the event is over.
 E-scooters are often used as a first mile/last mile connection to train and bus stations, providing a convenient and efficient way for event-goers to get home.

-But in addition, many riders choose to use e-scooters to travel to the CBD and other restaurant and lifestyle precincts to continue their evening, enhancing the economic activity in these areas.
+But in addition to supporting post-event trips home, many riders choose to use e-scooters to travel to the CBD and other restaurant and lifestyle precincts to continue their evening, enhancing the economic activity in these areas.
+Event goers are increasingly extending their days out, supporting local businesses in the meantime.

 "We often work with the event venues to create parking spots in close distance to egress points, to allow for crowds to disperse quickly but safely,"